 All we need is food, and a stove, and we are good to start fixing meals almost anywhere!
 Yes, I can cook anything outside with solar, wood, propane, briquettes, etc.

 Mobile Portable Kitchen

-I will tell you row by row what I put in each section.
-The first top “tool” container/compartment sits on top of the top opening that has my dishwasher liquid soap (in a ziplock bag).
+I’ll tell you row by row what I put in each section.
+The first top “tool” container/compartment sits in a slot on top of the top opening that has my dishwasher liquid soap (in a ziplock bag).
 I have 2 light sticks and six kitchen knives enclosed in knife sheaths.
 This section sits on top of the second compartment.
 A portable kitchen, who can use one of these for camping?

-Six kitchen razor sharp knives with protective sheaths, 8″ chef knife, 8″ slicing knife, 7″ Santoku knife, 5″ Santoku knife, 5″ utility knife and a 3″ paring knife.
-Chef Essential 6 Piece Knife Set With Matching Sheaths, Black
+Six kitchen razor-sharp knives with protective sheaths, 8″ chef knife, 8″ slicing knife, 7″ Santoku knife, 5″ Santoku knife, 5″ utility knife, and a 3″ paring knife.
+Chef Essential 6 Piece Knife Set

 Two light sticks

 Flashlight: batteries don’t store well here in So.
 Utah, so I opted for solar flashlights.
 This is the one I recommend: Goal Zero Solar Flashlight

 Silpat mat: you can use these inside cookie sheets, but you can also set hot pans on them.